Point of Lay (POL) Chickens

 - Cost - pullets from £13.50 each

-Breeds ~ Beechwood Blue, Blue Egg Layer, Calder Ranger, Copper Black Marran, Lohmann, Pied Ranger, Rhode Rock, Speckledy, Sussex Ranger, White Star.
+Breeds ~ Beechwood Blue, Cheshire Blue (blue egg layer), Calder Ranger, Copper Black Marran, Light Sussex, Lohmann, Pied Ranger, Rhode Rock, Speckledy, White Star.

 Vaccinations ~ All birds are vaccinated against – Marks Disease, Coccidiosis, IBD (Gumbro), Infectious Bronchitis, Infectious Laryngotracheitis, ART (TRT), Epidemic Tremors, IB/ND/EDS Oil based, Salmonella, Wormed and Newcastle Disease.